Acute abdominal pain. Peritonism. No abdominal distension. No past history.

 Thickened (odematous) rectosigmoid, with a large volume of adjacent extra-luminal free air.

-Adjacent to the recto-sigmoid is a mass with an appearance similar to faeces, lying outside of the colon.
+Adjacent to the recto-sigmoid is a mass with an appearance similar to feces, lying outside of the colon.

 Free air in the upper abdomen.

-In stercoral perforation a faecaloma if formed (a localised hard, inspissated, or calcified faecal mass) usually of a diameter equal to or greater than the colonic lumen.
+In stercoral perforation a faecaloma if formed (a localized hard, inspissated, or calcified fecal mass) usually of a diameter equal to or greater than the colonic lumen.
 This is thought to cause pressure necrosis on the colonic wall, resulting in perforation.
-This then causes both local and sometimes distant extra-luminal air and an adjacent extruded faecal content.
+This then causes both local and sometimes distant extra-luminal air and an adjacent extruded fecal content.
 The recto-sigmoid is by far the commonest location.

-The absence of another cause for perforation, such as a diverticulum, tumour of inflammed colonic wall is also often a clue.
+The absence of another cause for perforation, such as a diverticulum, tumor of inflammed colonic wall is also often a clue.